-Spurred by the desire to serve the public in a time of national crisis, or simply inspired by the exciting portrayals of lawyers and crime scene investigators on television, more students are choosing law and criminal justice majors today than ever before.
-The need for qualified professionals in these fields has never been greater.
-A public that expects quick investigations and even swifter court processes will fuel the demand for a variety of law and criminal justice specialists over the next decade.
+Spurred by the desire to serve the public in a time of national crisis, or simply inspired by the portrayals of lawyers and crime scene investigators on television, more and more students are choosing to pursue law and criminal justice majors at college.

 What Do Law & Criminal Justice Majors Study?